Updated March 31, 2026

 - Wisconsin commercial auto minimum liability is $25,000/$50,000/$10,000, so landscapers using vehicles for work should confirm limits before driving to job sites.

-- Wisconsin requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect shop, yard, or storage-space rentals.
+- Most commercial leases in Wisconsin require proof of general liability coverage, which can affect shop, yard, or storage-space rentals.

 - The Wisconsin Office of the Commissioner of Insurance regulates business insurance in the state, so policy forms and filings should align with state rules.